 This is a unique instrument whose tonal fingerprint is defined by the analogue transistor quality of the original 350S.
 Unprocessed it can sound very rough and raw, but the user interface incorporates a great deal of control to tame that sound.
 From punk organs to pads, aggressive leads to distant textures, this is a thoroughly unusual addition to anyone's sonic arsenal.

 - All eight voicings of the Stylophone 350S sampled at 24-bit.

 - Drawbar control replaces the toggle-switches with 12-stage blend-able drawbars.

 - Voices: Woodwind 16", 8", 4", 2"; Brass 16", 8"; Strings 4", 2".

 - Transistor organ sound enhanced by specifically-chosen effects processors.

 - Bite, Anger, Fury and Vibe settings to roughen or tame the sound.

-Drawbar 350 is available now from Rhythmic Robot for £8.95, and also as part of a bundle offer.
-Compatible with Kontakt version 4.2.3 and higher (including Kontakt 5 and above).
+Drawbar 350 is compatible with Kontakt version 4.2.3 and higher (including Kontakt 5 and above).
 Not compatible with Kontakt Player.